 The global financial markets’ gradual recovery since 2008 continues to dovetail with unprecedented levels of interest in Canada's resource sector.
-The result has been an explosion of M&A activity in the Canadian energy industry, marked by the return of financial buyers and strategic investors pursuing acquisitions in order to increase earnings and gain both operational and technological expertise.
+The result has been an explosion of activity in the Canadian M&A practice, particularly in the energy industry, marked by the return of financial buyers and strategic investors pursuing acquisitions in order to increase earnings and gain both operational and technological expertise.

 There is every reason to think this trend will accelerate and expand.
 Mega-deal activity is set to continue in the Canadian energy sector, characterized by creative deal structures such as partnerships, joint ventures, minority investments and long-term supply arrangements.